Fetal heart rate (FHR) monitoring is used to listen to an unborn baby's heartbeat. There are two types:

 - Internal—A thin wire is threaded into the body and placed on the baby's head.

 Reasons for Test

-This can be done during pregnancy to see how well your unborn baby is doing.
+This is done during pregnancy to see how well an unborn baby is doing.
 It is often done during labor to see how the unborn baby is handling the stress.